LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Issue 42741: EntityInsertPanel fix to use selected sample type name instead of value (which is lowercase) for navigation

 ### version 2.16.1
 *Released*: 22 March 2021
 * add lookupStoreInvalidate util